 Chamomile needs approximately one inch of water per week, and will do best in full sun.
 Let the soil dry out a bit between waterings.
 Mulching is recommended to discourage weed growth and help the soil retain moisture.

-The medicine in chamomile is in the flowers and the leaves.
-You can harvest chamomile pretty much any time during its vigorous growth stage.
+The medicine of this herb is in the flowers and the leaves.
+You can harvest these delicate flowers pretty much any time during its vigorous growth stage.
 Typically you want to harvest in the mornings, when the flowers are fully open.
 Pinch the stalk right below the flower.
 After harvest, you can use immediately or dry.
 There are two main ways of drying chamomile.
 It can be put in a dehydrator for 12 hours, or placed on a screen in a warm, dry area for up to 2 weeks.
-Make sure it is completely dry before putting it in a airtight jar out of direct sunlight.
+Make sure it is completely dry before putting it in a airtight jar out of direct sunlight, so as to prevent mold.

-Chamomile is another relaxing, stress-relieving herb.
+Chamomile, like lavender, is another relaxing, stress-relieving herb.
 It is anti-inflammatory, astringent, anti-microbial, antioxidant, analgesic, antibacterial, sedative, antiseptic, and carminative.
-Chamomile is great for digestion issues, upset stomach, diarrhea, gas, bloating, and IBS.
-It can also be helpful for colds and fevers.
+It is great for digestion issues, upset stomach, diarrhea, gas, bloating, and IBS.
+And, it can also be helpful for colds and fevers.

 This wonderful herb even has pain-relieving (analgesic) properties!
 It can be made into a tea, soaked into a cotton cloth, and used for teething babies to chew and suck on.
-Chamomile is excellent for anxiety, insomnia, headaches, migraines, and menstrual cramps.
+This tea is also excellent for anxiety, insomnia, headaches, migraines, and menstrual cramps.

 Chamomile is a GRAS (generally regarded as safe) herb, and is considered safe for pregnant and lactating women.
 It is even safe for most animals.

 Is chamomile on your list of go-to herbs?
 I hope I’ve inspired you to grow some of your own!
-Comment below with your favorite ways to use chamomile!
+Comment below with your favorite ways to use this gentle, amazing herb!